Saturday, March 2, 2013

 For many years I have been a loyal Garmin Forerunner user.
 Two years ago, anticipating that I would participate in more triathlons than I subsequently did, I purchased the swim, bike and run friendly Forerunner 310XT.

 Despite this Garmin Forerunner loyalty, lately I have begun testing a new iPhone App, iSmoothRun, and in several ways it is a superior alternative.
 For example, I used it on this morning's 12-mile Kenyan Way run, and found it helpful in achieving a negative split.
-Also, detailed weather information is automatically uploaded from iSmoothRun to DailyMile, a capability which does not exist with DailyMile's upload tool provided for Garmin's.
+I also appreciate its detailed weather information which, with other run parameters, is automatically uploaded from iSmoothRun to DailyMile, a capability which does not exist with Garmin's export facility.

-Finding motivation from my iPhone's music playlists I appreciate iSmoothRun's ability to play from a playlist while announcing every mile through my headphones my run's data, including the past mile's and overall run's distance, pace and cadence.
-Though the Garmin Forerunner provides the same information, in dimly lit conditions characteristic of most my early morning runs I have difficulty reading even the large 310XT screen, so I appreciate being able to hear this information.
+Finding motivation from my iPhone's music playlists I appreciate iSmoothRun's optional ability to play from a playlist while announcing every mile through my headphones my run's data, including the past mile's and overall run's distance, pace and cadence.
+Though the Garmin Forerunner provides the same information, in dimly lit conditions I have difficulty reading even the large Garmin 310XT screen, so I appreciate being able to hear this information additionally since it is non-interruptive to my running flow.

-I find periodic real-time cadence information to be valuable in reinforcing my ongoing migration towards a more rapid running cadence to both improve my running efficiency and form. iSmoothRun conveniently uses the iPhone's built-in accelerometer to measure cadence, where-as the Forerunner requires the runner purchase a separate, expensive, and battery dependent shoe pod.
+Also, I find periodic real-time cadence information to be valuable in reinforcing my ongoing migration towards a more rapid running cadence.
+This is helpful both to improve my running efficiency and form. iSmoothRun assists in this regard by conveniently using the iPhone's built-in accelerometer to measure cadence, where-as the Forerunner requires the runner purchase a separate, expensive, and battery dependent shoe pod.

 iSmoothRun's developer has proven responsive to my support e-mails, and open to product improvement suggestions including: